driedpampas/realme-8-megaguide/readme.md

 No guarantees are given at any point.
 Use with caution.
 Neither me nor contributors are responsible for any damage you do to your device(s).</p>
 Guide and it's content under the CC-BY-SA-4.0 International License.</p>
 </div>

+Guide and Wiki (c) by Ame/Nova, 2023

+This content is licensed under a
+Creative Commons Attribution-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.